smerker/Merker_Chandler_JAE/README.md

 The model itself is described in the .jAG file "Abundance_EN_clim-trt-D.JAG"

-An appendix of the article is included.
+Merker_Chandler_Appendices is an Rmarkdown file for the appendices of the article